source-academy/js-slang-lean/README.md

 Open-source implementations of the programming language _Source_.
 Source is a series of small subsets of JavaScript, designed for teaching university-level programming courses for computer science majors, following Structure and Interpretation of Computer Programs, JavaScript Adaptation (<https://sourceacademy.org/sicpjs/>).

+NOTE: this repository is a fork of the original js-slang repository for the purposes of supporting the Conductor framework.
+Once full migration has been completed the repository names may be shuffled around.

 ## Table of Contents

 - [js-slang](#js-slang)